 The group was commanded to exit the van one by one (at approximately 01:00 on 15th October 2019).
-Outside of the van was a total of eight Interventna police officers (HR) forming a narrow corridor with four officers on each side.
-Six of the officers appeared to have arrived in a second police van according the respondent.
-The officers were described as “Commandos with cagoules” (the respondent describing the big polic jackets which had the Croatian flag sewn on the sleeve arms.
+Outside of the van was a total of what was described as eight Intervention Officers forming a narrow corridor with four officers on each side.
+Six of the officers appeared to have arrived in a second police van according to the respondent.
+The officers were described as “Commandos with cagoules” (the respondent described the officers in big police jackets which he stated had the Croatian flag sewn on the sleeve arms.)

-As the respondent exited the van he was hit by the two officers closest to the van, then passed down to the closest next two officers who were standing across from each other.
+As the respondent exited the van he reports being hit by the two officers closest to the van, then passed down to the next two officers who were standing across from each other.
 This pattern continued until the respondent had passed through the corridor of all eight officers who each took turns hitting the respondent with their fists.
-The other two members of the group then endured this same violence as they too exited the van and were beaten through this corridor of officers.
+The other two members of the group then endured the same violence as they too exited the van and were beaten through this corridor of officers.

-The officers used batons to hit the respondent “everywhere” and seemed to especially target his back by delivering more blows from the batons at this part of his body.
-One officer stomped on the respondents’ feat repeatedly with his heavy police boots.
+The officers used batons to hit the respondent “everywhere” and was reported to especially target his back by delivering more blows from the batons at this part of his body.
+According to the respondent, one officer stomped on the respondents’ feet repeatedly with his heavy police boots.